Jury Duty (2023 TV series)

-Jury Duty is an American reality hoax sitcom television series created by Lee Eisenberg and Gene Stupnitsky, about a fake jury trial.
+Jury Duty (also known as Jury Duty Presents: Company Retreat for season 2) is an American reality hoax sitcom television series created by Lee Eisenberg and Gene Stupnitsky, about a fake jury trial.
 It stars Ronald Gladden as a juror who is unaware of the hoax.
 James Marsden co-stars alongside an ensemble cast.
 It premiered on Amazon Freevee on April 7, 2023.

 The series received three nominations at the 75th Primetime Emmy Awards, including Outstanding Comedy Series and Outstanding Supporting Actor in a Comedy Series for Marsden.
-It also received nominations for two Golden Globe Awards, Best Television Series – Musical or Comedy and Best Supporting Actor for Marsden.
+It also received two nominations at the 81st Golden Globes, for Best Television Series – Musical or Comedy and Best Supporting Actor for Marsden.
 The series also won a Peabody Award.

-In February 2025, a second season was confirmed to have already been filmed and is set to be released on Amazon Prime Video following the discontinuation of Freevee.
+In February 2025, a second season was confirmed to have already been filmed.
+Titled Jury Duty Presents: Company Retreat, the season transitions the setting from a courtroom to a corporate environment centered on a family-owned hot sauce business.
+The second season premiered on Amazon Prime Video on March 20, 2026, following the discontinuation of Freevee.
+In May 2026, the series was renewed for a third season.

-Synopsis
+Premise

+Season 1: Jury Duty

-The series chronicles the inner workings of a jury trial in the US through the eyes of juror Ronald Gladden, a solar contractor from San Diego, who is unaware that his jury duty summons was not official, and that everyone in the courtroom aside from him is an actor.
+The first season chronicles the inner workings of a jury trial in the US through the eyes of juror Ronald Gladden, a solar contractor from San Diego, who is unaware that his jury duty summons was not official, and that everyone in the courtroom aside from him is an actor.
 Everything that happens, inside and outside the courtroom, is planned.

+Season 2: Company Retreat

+The second season follows Anthony Norman, who believes he has been hired as a temporary worker at family-owned business "Rockin' Grandma's Hot Sauce" to help manage the annual company retreat.
+Like the first season, every participant besides Anthony is an actor.